1. You ask them for their publisher/agent (or ask them to promote you).

 15. You give them back-hand compliments.

 If there’s one group in the entire world who--as a general rule--are consistently and unerringly going to be able to see though subtext, it’s probably writers.
-A case could possibly be made that Lit Majors might be slightly better or maybe about the same, but basically you're dealing with the top of the curve of any group of people in all of ever.
+A case could possibly be made that Lit Majors might be slightly better or maybe about the same and translators pretty much work down in the mines of subtext, but basically you're dealing with the top of the curve of any group of people in all of ever.

 So they’re going to see right through your bullshit when you say things like, “It was pretty good...for genre,” “It was terrific that your publisher was willing to take a chance on that sort of thing,” or “I like that you kept the language and ideas very accessible to barely literate troglodytes.”